HTD-Health/playbook-OUTDATED/days-off.md

 Always send a formal email to a client even though the client might have acknowledged on a call that is all fine.
 The formal email should be sent only after the client acknowledged the news told them on a call or sent over via Slack.
 Create a calendar event right after you send the formal email and invite the client to the event.

+### Who should communicate days off to a client
+It depends on internal regulations in a team.
+Sometimes it will be your leader sometimes it will be you.

+This point should be included in the Team Contract.

 ### Always use common sense

 Whatever the rules are please always use common sense and be conscious.
 These are the questions that might help.